ecadlabs/taquito/docs/cancel_http_requests.md

 import { TezosToolkit } from '@taquito/taquito';
 import { InMemorySigner } from '@taquito/signer';

-const signer: Signer = new InMemorySigner('your_key');
+// safe to not have typed as Signer? const signer: Signer = new InMemorySigner('your_key');
 const customRpcClient = new CancellableRpcClient('your_RPC_URL')
 const tezos = new TezosToolkit(customRpcClient);